wp-plugins/decategorizer/readme.txt

 not installed.
 Redirection version 2.x. is recommended (Last tested with v2.1.9)

-**Changelog:**

-0.7.1.1 = june 2nd 2009 :
-- small bugfix for subfolder installations

-0.7.1 = may 30th 2009 :
-- additional options on the permalnik settings page in admin. now you can create a list of paths which will be ignored by the paging redirection (thanks Travis!) => _WORDPRESS 2.7 AND UP ONLY_

-0.6.3 = may 17th 2009 :
-- fixed a bug with 301 redirections not respecting the user added text string at the beginning of permalink structure

-0.6.2.3 = may 17th 2009 :
-- minor code corrections
-- informational messages are no longer echoed, but saved to a log file to prevent headers already sent errors on add/edit post/category

-0.6.2 = may 14th 2009 :
-- i _might_ have broken a few sites with that 0.6 version, so i'll just apologize preemptively - sorry! :|
-- version 0.6.2 is what version 0.6 was supposed to be
-- big thanks goes to westi for explaining the event sequence of "update_option_permalink_structure" hook

-0.6 = may 11th 2009 :
-- fixed a bunch of bugs
-- plugin now correctly updates the redirections when permalink structure is updated, or deletes them when structure is empty
-- plugin now deletes the data it has created when it is deactivated
-- added support for custom strings in permalink structures, for example /articles/%postname%.html (thanks Dominic!). i'll be releasing another update soon - you'll be able to choose whether you want the trailing slash or not in your permalinks, and also some other yum things.

-0.5.4.3 = february 20th 2009 :
-- fixed the failing feed redirections for some permalink structures (thanks Ray!)
-- better description and tags in readme for Sphinx :)

-0.5.4.2 = february 17th 2009 :
-- added exceptions if is_admin() or is_search()

-0.5.4 = february 14th 2009 :
-- had to change the redirection regexes again, to make it possible for urls like /categoryname/subcategoryname/?var=value (thanks T4L!)

-0.5.3.2 = february 13th 2009 :
-- changed redirection form from /cat_name/$ to ^/(optional subfolder install)/cat_name/$, so if the install is in a subfolder (eg. http://domain.com/wordpress), that subfolder is now included in all redirections, just to make it failsafe.
-- fixed failing home pagination in some cases (/HOME/page/2/) when wordpress is installed in a subdirectory.

-0.5.3.1	= february 12th 2009 :
+== Changelog ==

+= 0.7.1.1 =
+* june 2nd 2009
+* small bugfix for subfolder installations

+= 0.7.1 =
+* may 30th 2009
+* additional options on the permalink settings page in admin.
+* now you can create a list of paths which will be ignored by the paging redirection (thanks Travis!) => _WORDPRESS 2.7 AND UP ONLY_

+= 0.6.3 =
+* may 17th 2009
+* fixed a bug with 301 redirections not respecting the user added text string at the beginning of permalink structure

+= 0.6.2.3 =
+* may 17th 2009
+* minor code corrections
+* informational messages are no longer echoed, but saved to a log file to prevent headers already sent errors on add/edit post/category

+= 0.6.2 =
+* may 14th 2009
+* i _might_ have broken a few sites with that 0.6 version, so i'll just apologize preemptively - sorry! :|
+* version 0.6.2 is what version 0.6 was supposed to be
+* big thanks goes to westi for explaining the event sequence of "update_option_permalink_structure" hook

+= 0.6 =
+* may 11th 2009
+* fixed a bunch of bugs
+* plugin now correctly updates the redirections when permalink structure is updated, or deletes them when structure is empty
+* plugin now deletes the data it has created when it is deactivated
+* added support for custom strings in permalink structures, for example /articles/%postname%.html (thanks Dominic!).
+* i'll be releasing another update soon - you'll be able to choose whether you want the trailing slash or not in your permalinks, and also some other yum things.

+= 0.5.4.3 =
+* february 20th 2009
+* fixed the failing feed redirections for some permalink structures (thanks Ray!)
+* better description and tags in readme for Sphinx :)

+= 0.5.4.2 =
+* february 17th 2009
+* added exceptions if is_admin() or is_search()

+= 0.5.4 =
+* february 14th 2009
+* had to change the redirection regexes again, to make it possible for urls like /categoryname/subcategoryname/?var=value (thanks T4L!)

+= 0.5.3.2 =
+* february 13th 2009
+* changed redirection form from /cat_name/$ to ^/(optional subfolder install)/cat_name/$, so if the install is in a subfolder (eg. http://domain.com/wordpress), that subfolder is now included in all redirections, just to make it failsafe.
+* fixed failing home pagination in some cases (/HOME/page/2/) when wordpress is installed in a subdirectory.

+= 0.5.3.1 =
+* february 12th 2009
 fixed the randomly appearing slash at the end of category list when using 'wp_list_categories' function to print it

+= 0.5.3 =
-0.5.3 = february 10th 2009 :
+* february 10th 2009
-changed category redirections into regexes and added $ (end of string) at the end of expressions to make sure it parses category URLs _only_. also tested with wordpress MU 2.7 (and Redirection 2.1.7) and everything seems to work just fine :)
+* changed category redirections into regexes and added $ (end of string) at the end of expressions to make sure it parses category URLs _only_.
+* also tested with wordpress MU 2.7 (and Redirection 2.1.7) and everything seems to work just fine :)

+= 0.5.2 =
-0.5.2	= october 31st :
+* october 31st 2008
-minor code changes
+* minor code changes

+= 0.5.1 =
-0.5.1	= october 30th 2008 :
+* october 30th 2008
-fixed:
-	static homepage pagination
+* static homepage pagination
-	static posts page pagination
+* static posts page pagination fixed
-	301 redirection for paginated category/tag archives with slugs including category_base
+* 301 redirection for paginated category/tag archives with slugs including category_base

+= 0.5 =
-0.5		= october 26th 2008 :
+* october 26th 2008
-Plugin will now automatically disable itself if "Redirection" is not installed/activated.
+* Plugin will now automatically disable itself if "Redirection" is not installed/activated.
-Added notifications on top of the admin screens.
+* Added notifications on top of the admin screens.
-Added 301 redirection for old permalinks containing /category_base/ (thanks Utilaje!).
+* Added 301 redirection for old permalinks containing /category_base/
+(thanks Utilaje!).
-Added support for permalinks without trailing slash (thanks PH!).
+* Added support for permalinks without trailing slash (thanks PH!).
-Redirections are now added when the plugin is activated, and on a few other occasions (see bottom of plugin file for all the hooks).
+* Redirections are now added when the plugin is activated, and on a few other occasions (see bottom of plugin file for all the hooks).
-Plugin no longer runs on each and every pageload.
+* Plugin no longer runs on each and every pageload.
 Hooray :)

+= 0.4 =
-0.4		- plugin now checks if redirection tables exist (d'oh) before starting to work. <del>It also checks whether adding redirections is actually needed (if you have no child categories, for example).</del>
+* plugin now checks if redirection tables exist (d'oh) before starting to work. <del>It also checks whether adding redirections is actually needed (if you have no child categories, for example).</del>
 -> removed in 0.5 for compatibility reasons ('/%postname%' permalinks).

+= 0.3 =
-0.3		- added automatic creation of redirection rules.
+* added automatic creation of redirection rules.
 PLEASE NOTE: Although I've been testing the plugin for the past two hours, do try it at home first.
 REMINDER TO SELF: addslashes(), INSERT, save your sanity...

+= 0.2.1 =
-0.2.1	- instead of setting back category_base to its default value, the current value is used, so one's permalinks don't get broken if they decide to deactivate the plugin.
+* instead of setting back category_base to its default value, the current value is used, so one's permalinks don't get broken if they decide to deactivate the plugin.
 Sorry for that, current users :/ Please check your 'category_base' value.

+= 0.2 =
-0.2		- added the filter to 'category_link' as well.
+* added the filter to 'category_link' as well.
 No more "/category/" in links when using "Google XML Sitemaps" and "Dagon Design Sitemap Generator" plugins :)